NCAA Season 82 basketball tournaments

 Losing only one game against the PCU Dolphins, the San Beda Red Lions only suffered one loss to finish first in the elimination round.
 San Beda's Nigerian center Samuel Ekwe won Most Valuable Player (MVP) honors.
 PCU and the Letran Knights were tied for second place; the Dolphins won the second-place playoff to seize the #2 seed and the twice-to-beat advantage.
 San Beda dispatched fourth-seed Mapua Cardinals in the semifinals, and the Dolphins qualified to the Finals for the third consecutive time by beating the Knights in their own semifinal.
 The Red Lions and the Dolphins exchanged blowout wins in the first two games of the Finals; in the deciding third game, San Beda won their first NCAA men's basketball championship since 1978, Yousif Aljamal was named Finals MVP.

 In the juniors division, the San Sebastian Staglets swept the San Beda Red Cubs, 2-0, to take their second title, as Ryan Buenafe won Finals MVP honors.

-Seniors' tournament
+Men's tournament

 Preseason

 Former UP Fighting Maroons basketball player and Philippine Basketball Association commissioner Jun Bernardino assumes the role of basketball commissioner for the season.